amir-elahi/amir-elahi/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Amir, a chemistry and chemical engineering enthusiast diving into the world of computer science.
-I'm currently pursuing my PhD at EPFL, where I'm exploring the fascinating realm of time series prediction using foundation models.
+I'm currently pursuing my PhD at [EPFL](https://www.epfl.ch/en/), where I'm exploring the fascinating realm of time series prediction using foundation models.

 In addition to my studies, I'm delving into the integration of machine learning in chemistry and various engineering disciplines, always eager to learn and collaborate on new ideas.

 Here's a quick snapshot of me:
- - 🏛️ PhD student at EPFL
+ - 🏛️ PhD student at [EPFL](https://www.epfl.ch/en/) ([LSMO](https://www.epfl.ch/labs/lsmo/) lab)
  - 🔭 Researching time series prediction with foundation models
  - 🧗‍♂️ Exploring ML applications in chemistry and engineering
  - ⛰️ Experienced in process modeling and optimization.
 Worked as a process engineer in the pharma industry.